matthewfeickert-talks/talk-atlas-susy-workshop-2023/talk.md

 .huge[
 * Clear advantage that ATLAS has over CMS at the moment is publication of full statistical models and rich HEPData
-   - Broader community loudly wants this and wants to provide citations
+   - Broader community loudly wants to use it and wants to cite it when used
-* Should be thinking about connections with LHC SMEFT community
+* ML continues to bring new approaches to reinterpretation and community recommendations
-* Reuse is important
+   - Les Houches guide to reusable ML models in LHC analyses guidelines
-]
+   - Across theory and experiment advantages being seen in terms of compute saving ]

 ---